Nawaz268/A00428036_MCDA5510/README.md

 Version 1.0 uploaded.
 All 4 functions of CRUD Implemented.
 Version 2.0 uploaded.
 Minor changes incorporated.

+* I bymistakenly named the package as MCDS5510 instead of MCDA5510 as it was in the Question Paper.
+Also, my class which will run on the webservice is called UserInput.

 - Homework 1 -

 Uploaded homework 1 on Github.
 Homework 1 is Windows Project where I modified code uploaded by Mr. Dan Penny.